 FINRA arbitrators—neutral, qualified individuals who are essential in maintaining a fair, impartial and efficient system of arbitration—serve as decision makers, weighing the facts of each case presented.
 Arbitrators hear all sides of the dispute, study the evidence and then render a final and binding decision.

-- business professionals; and
+- Real Estate; and

 Note: FINRA arbitrators and mediators are not FINRA employees, but are independent contractors who serve at the discretion of FINRA.
 Therefore, they are not eligible to receive FINRA employee or unemployment benefits.